McKratt/solid-violations-examples/README.md

 # solid-violations-examples
-A set a Code Example violating SOLID Principles
+A set of code examples violating SOLID Principles

+The violations are explained inside the test classes